 Great Leadership and Failure, why it’s essential

-In motivational speeches or meme’s we will often see things such as, “it took Edison 1,000 failed attempts to invent the lightbulb.”
-However, I would argue this is not real failure.
+In motivational speeches or memes, we will often see things such as, “it took Edison 1,000 failed attempts to invent the lightbulb.”
+However, I would argue this is not a real failure.
 The invention of the lightbulb certainly depicts success through adversity but not failure.
-It gives the impression that if we just keep working hard enough we will eventually be successful.
-In reality failure never occurred, as the end result was success.
+It gives the impression that if we just keep working hard enough, we will eventually be successful.
+In reality, failure never occurred, as the end result was a success.

-So it could be argued that learning from failure is not failure at all but success.
-But this may undermine the importance of it.
-Perhaps failure is the wrong word, perhaps there is a better way to describe it, unfortunately I have not yet found it.
-In this essay I will look at failure as a professional event.
+So, it could be argued that learning from failure is not a failure at all but a success.
+But this may undermine its importance.
+Perhaps failure is the wrong word, perhaps there is a better way to describe it, unfortunately, I have not yet found it.
+In this essay, I will look at failure as a professional event.
 Failure is a broad word, but for the purposes of this essay, its definition will be kept more narrowly defined.
 Simply put, it is not accomplishing or achieving the aspired outcome that leads to the culmination of a negative event.
 This could be a service line failing to launch, a team failing to work together, or simply being fired from a job.

 So why is it necessary for a great leader?

-Through my career, I was placed in many difficult situations.
-I was able to turnaround failing organizations, drastically improve operating margins, increase productivity, and much more.
-For a time, it seemed I couldn’t fail and I actually thought I wouldn’t ever fail, after all that was for people that were incompetent.
+Throughout my career, I was placed in many difficult situations.
+I was able to turn around failing organizations, drastically improve operating margins, increase productivity, and much more.
+For a time, it seemed I couldn’t fail, and I actually thought I wouldn’t ever fail, after all, that was for people that were incompetent.
 People who failed made bad decisions or didn’t try hard enough.
-I did not make bad decisions and I worked harder than everyone else.
+I did not make bad decisions, and I worked harder than everyone else.

-Then one day it hit me.
+Then one day, it hit me.
 It was difficult for me to see it coming because I had never experienced it before.
-Complete and utter failure came so suddenly and swiftly I was completely caught off guard.
-It shook me to my core, and had a major impact not only on my professional career but also on my family.
-Looking back I have often reflected on what bad decision I might have made that led to my sudden failure.
+Complete and utter failure came so suddenly and swiftly that I was completely caught off guard.
+It shook me to my core and had a major impact not only on my professional career but also on my family.
+Looking back, I have often reflected on what bad decisions I might have made that led to my sudden failure.
 As I have talked through it many times with friends and peers, I am honestly still not sure there was a bad decision that could have been prevented.
-I hoped and prayed that this would be my one and only failure as I didn’t think I could ever endure it again.
-I thought to myself, “I have learned from this and therefore it won’t happen again.”
+I hoped and prayed that this would be my one and only failure, as I didn’t think I could ever endure it again.
+I thought to myself, “I have learned from this, and therefore it won’t happen again.”
 However, I have ended up with many failures in my life.
-Not the same failures fortunately, but still complete and utter failures.
+Not the same failures, fortunately, but still complete and utter failures.
 It has taken some time for me to come to terms with this.
 After all, don’t our failures and our successes define us?

 Interestingly, the actual failures were not the hardest part to deal with, it was living with the failure as part of my life.
-Especially in a time when an individual’s failures can be posted online in which it remains etched into a surface stronger than iron or steel.
-For a leader, failure that is on the internet, often means it will remain forever in the open for all to see.
-Your failure becomes immortal, in a place that offers no forgiveness or redemption.
-You cannot hide from it and so somehow you must learn to live with it.
+Especially at a time when an individual’s failures can be posted online in which it remains etched into a surface stronger than iron or steel.
+For a leader, a failure that is on the internet often means it will remain forever in the open for all to see.
+Your failure becomes immortal in a place that offers no forgiveness or redemption.
+You cannot hide from it, and so somehow, you must learn to live with it.